ping/libby-calibre-plugin/README.md

 ![Magazines](images/magazines.png)

+Not all magazines are downloadable.
+Only magazines that have [readable individual articles](https://help.libbyapp.com/en-us/6215.htm) can be downloaded.

 Select the "Magazines" tab.
 From this tab, you can add magazines to monitor for new issues.

 From the Libby/OverDrive site, copy the URL of the magazine you want to monitor.
 Paste the URL into the textbox, and select the Card to use for future borrowing.
 Then click on the "Add" button.